infinity-a11y/PhyloTrace/README.md

 cd path/to/directory \
 && Rscript init.R
 ```
->Note: In the command above, replace *path/to/directory* with the actual path where you extracted the repository to.
+>In the command above, replace *path/to/directory* with the actual path where you extracted the repository to.
->Note: This process might take a while (depends on system capacities).
+>This process might take a while (depends on system capacities).

+Create a desktop application-like searchable software.
 ```bash
 echo "[Desktop Entry]" >> PhyloTrace.desktop \
 && echo "Name=PhyloTrace" >> PhyloTrace.desktop \